Patterns Poker

 - drop by discarding his hand, thus giving up any chance to win the pot.

-- call by matching the number of chips placed in the pot by the first player,
+- call by matching the number of chips placed in the pot by the first player, or

-- or raise by placing enough chips in the pot to call plus one or more additional chips.
+- raise by placing enough chips in the pot to call plus one or more additional chips.

 When it is his turn, a player should announce whether he is dropping, betting, calling or raising; if he is betting or raising, he should announce the amount.

 A betting interval ends when every active player has had at least one turn to bet and when those bets have been equalized (i.e., when other players have matched or dropped).
-After the betting interval, players tell their stories, beginning with the player to the dealer's left.
+After the betting interval, players tell their stories, beginning with the player to the dealer’s left.
 All players tell a story, regardless of whether they have dropped or not.
+The player with the best story wins the pot.